 Lead paint and lead dust in roof and wall cavities are significant hazards for renovators.
-Activities that can create or disturb lead dust include:
+Maintenance or renovation activities that can create or disturb lead dust include:

-- preparing old lead paint surfaces by dry-sanding or using open-flame torches - demolishing/ repairing walls, floors or ceilings - replacing or maintaining plumbing in cavities - moving carpets contaminated with lead dust.
+- preparing old lead paint surfaces by dry sanding or using open-flame torches - demolishing or repairing walls, floors or ceilings - replacing or maintaining plumbing in cavities - moving carpets contaminated with lead dust.